Using the one-click OS image upgrade provides a number of benefits, including:

 - When the MIG recreates an instance, triggered manually or by autohealing.

 Optionally, create an application-based health check for your MIG.
-An application-based health check verifies that your application is responding as expected on each of VMs in the MIG.
+An application-based health check verifies that your application is responding as expected on each of the VMs in the MIG.
 You can configure your update to allow no more than one unavailable VM.
 If an application does not respond as expected, then the MIG marks that VM as unavailable, and your rollout does not proceed.

 Performing one-click OS image upgrades for MIGs